Abhisheksati1/xstreamlit-/SECURITY.md

 ## Reporting a Vulnerability

-Please report any security vulnerabilities to contact@dotagent.dev
+Please report any security vulnerabilities to contact@dotagent.ai